Design map-based visualizations

 The JOIN ID field contains values that you can use to join the attributes to the HBLL_by_zip_year layer.
 The testYear field holds the values for the years of the blood tests.
 The Count of Points field shows the total number of cases in each ZIP Code polygon in each year, for a total of 50 records in the table.

-3. In the Contents pane, right-click HBLL_by_zip_year, point to Joins and Relates, and click Add Join.
+4. In the Contents pane, right-click HBLL_by_zip_year, point to Joins and Relates, and choose Add Join.

-4. On the Add Join tool dialog box, the Input table parameter should default to the HBLL_by_zip_year layer that you right-clicked.
+In the Add Join window, the Input Table parameter is set to the HBLL_by_zip_year layer.

 6. For Join Table, choose testYear_Summary.